jazzschmidt/apubsub/docs/README.md

-# Simple Publish-Subscriber System
+# apubsub | Simple Publish-Subscriber System

 [![CI](https://github.com/jazzschmidt/apubsub/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/jazzschmidt/gradle-docker-plugin/actions/workflows/ci.yml)

 A very basic example of a pub-sub system, where a client can broadcast messages via a central server to all connected clients.

-The server is written as a simple _Spring Boot_ web app that simply exposes STOMP endpoints via WebSockets.
+The server is written as a simple _Spring Boot_ web app that exposes STOMP endpoints via WebSockets.
 Also, a rudimentary client can be accessed over http.
-This enables testing between multiple clients, since the client implementation is limited to run in one instance only.

 The client is built using [NW.js](https://nwjs.io/), which seems to be a more efficient alternative to [Electron](https://www.electronjs.org/).